 Boston Medication Error Lawyers

 Medication errors are so common that most hospitals and pharmacies have elaborate systems in place to make sure patients get the right medication in the correct dose.
-But sometimes these systems fail, or human error intervenes.
+But sometimes these systems fail or human error intervenes.
 The wrong medication can have terrible consequences for the patient who receives it.
-Patients may also suffer serious harm if they don’t receive a necessary medication.
-And some medications have dangerous side effects or can cause allergic reactions.
+Patients may also suffer serious harm if they don’t receive their necessary medication, and some medications have dangerous side effects or can cause allergic reactions.

 Our Massachusetts medication error lawyers represent families throughout New England, including Massachusetts, New Hampshire, and Rhode Island.
 If you or someone you know has suffered an injury or death as a result of a medication error, you may be entitled to seek compensation from the party responsible for your losses.
-Contact a Massachusetts medical malpractice attorney of Crowe & Mulvey, LLP has decades of experience handling a wide range of medical malpractice claims and can provide you with the dedicated advocacy you deserve.
+Crowe & Mulvey, LLP has decades of experience handling a wide range of medical malpractice claims and can provide you with the dedicated advocacy you deserve.